-The following guest post is courtesy of Quinn Perrott, General Manager of regulatory and compliance solutions provider TRAction Fintech.
+The following article was written by Quinn Perrott, General Manager of regulatory and compliance solutions provider TRAction Fintech.

 Starting on 3 January 2018 are both MiFIR and MiFID II.
 MiFIR applies in all European Union states regardless of domestic implementation.
 However, as a directive of the European Commission, MiFID II requires enactment into the national laws of states in the European Union (EU).
 To date, MiFID II has only been implemented by eleven (11) European Union member states, leaving seventeen (17) states facing infringement proceedings from the European Commission.